Triggers-Packages-work/Triggers-packages-work/README.md

 If failed attempts > 2 → system inserts a record into security_alerts.

-(Optional) A procedure sends out an alert email.
+ A procedure sends out an alert email.

 ✔ Expected Behavior